 Information, Advice and Guidance

-Prospects IAG deploys a full time Personal Adviser who provides information, advice and guidance (IAG) to Looked after Children while they are in compulsory education.
+Youth Support Connexions Service provides a part time Personal Adviser who offers information, advice and guidance (IAG) to Looked after Children while they are in compulsory education.
 (A similar service is provided to the post 16 age group by staff based with the Transition and Leaving Care team).

 The service offers consistent, confidential and impartial 1:1 support with a primary focus on progressing young people into post 16 education and training and ensuring that they gain the skills to enter sustainable employment.